Coulter Field: History

 Coulter Field has a long history with sport parachuting, with parachute jumps having been conducted since the mid-1950s.
 Ags Over Texas (AOT) was the home of the Texas A&M University skydiving team until its closure in 1999.
 In March 2002, Skydive Aggieland opened and is the current home of the Texas A&M University skydiving club.
-Texas Governor Rick Perry completed a successful static-line skydive at AOT while he was attending Texas A&M University in the 1970s and former President George H. W. Bush (41) completed a tandem skydive at Coulter Field in cooperation with Skydive Aggieland and the Golden Knights a day prior to completing his last jump at his Presidential Library on Texas A&M University main campus.
+Texas governor Rick Perry completed a successful static-line skydive at AOT while he was attending Texas A&M University in the 1970s and former president George H. W. Bush (41) completed a tandem skydive at Coulter Field in cooperation with Skydive Aggieland and the Golden Knights a day prior to completing his last jump at his Presidential Library on Texas A&M University main campus.

 Facilities

 Coulter Field covers 256 acre at an elevation of 367 feet (112 m).
 Its runway, 15/33, is 4,000 by 75 feet (1,219 x 23 m).
-A former turf runway 17/35 is closed.
+A former turf runway, 17/35 is closed.

-In the year ending July 16, 2008 the airport had 16,200 general aviation aircraft operations, average 44 per day.
-66 aircraft were then based at the airport: 82% single-engine, 15% multi-engine and 3% helicopter.
+In the year ending April 8, 2023, the airport had 16,200 general aviation aircraft operations, average 44 per day.
+73 aircraft were then based at the airport: 61 single-engine, 7 multi-engine, 3 jet, and 2 helicopter.